コンテンツにスキップ

 -What do you pay attention to when planning an exhibition and selecting artists?

 Sugimoto : Last year, a total of 17 artists exhibited, all of whom were young artists with some kind of connection to Fujisawa.
-Since it was the first year and we also aim to nurture and support young artists, we have as many young artists as possible use the space to create a place for interaction and exchange of ideas.
-When we looked into it, we found that there are a lot of young artists with ties to Fujisawa, and we think that we would not have been able to see these things without this space.
-Our colleagues who work at other art facilities also told us that it was good to have a place where they could discover young artists in the Shonan area, as it has been difficult to research young artists in Fujisawa and Kanagawa Prefecture until now.
+Since it was the first year and we also aim to nurture and support young artists, we have as many young artists as possible use the space to create a place for interaction and exchange of opinions.
+When we looked into it, we found that there are a lot of young artists with ties to Fujisawa, and we don't think we would have been able to see these things without this space.
+Our colleagues who work at other art facilities also told us that it was good to have a place where they could discover young artists in the Shonan area, as it had been difficult to research young artists in Fujisawa and Kanagawa Prefecture until now.

 We are planning to start an open exhibition this year, which will not only be limited to Fujisawa City, but will also be open to people from overseas who live in Japan.
 I am looking forward to the start of a diverse cultural exchange.